Digital-Innovation-Lab/prospect/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gig is a Digital Humanities platform for data collaboration, visualization and analysis implemented as a WordPress plugin.
+Prospect is a Digital Humanities platform for data collaboration, visualization and analysis implemented as a WordPress plugin.

 ## Description

-Gig is a flexible and powerful plugin that allows administrators to create curated Digital Humanities projects whose data can be visualized, accessed and analyzed in flexible ways.
+Prospect is a flexible and powerful plugin that allows administrators to create curated Digital Humanities projects whose data can be visualized, accessed and analyzed in flexible ways.

 ## License